kvoon9/weila-common-static/src/pages/android/corp/service-en.md

 **7.1 Account Usage Rules**

-**7.1.1 To use the services, you need to register a VoisWork account, which can be created using a mobile phone number.
+**7.1.1 To use the services, you need to register a VoisWork account, which can be created using a mobile email number.
 VoisWork reserves the right to modify account registration and binding methods based on user needs or product requirements.
 Specific rules for account usage shall comply with relevant account agreements and VoisWork's special rules.**

 **7.1.2 Ownership of VoisWork accounts belongs to VoisWork.
 Upon completing registration, users obtain only the right to use the account, which is limited to the original registrant.
 The original registrant may not transfer, lend, lease, sell, or otherwise permit non-original registrants to use the account.
 Non-original registrants may not obtain account usage rights through gift, inheritance, lease, transfer, or any other means.**